forestgrape/coronavirus/index.md

 # Coronaviruses with a Focus on Sars-CoV-2
 [in work]
 Various aspects of coronaviruses are described.
-The starting point are the principles of life on earth.
+We start with first principles: life forms on earth.
 The focus is on understanding coronaviruses.

 - [Introduction to Life](#intro-to-life)
     * [forms of life](#forms-oflife)